wowy/pi-telemetry/README.md

 ### Software
 - Python 3.9+
 - Python dependencies are declared in pyproject.toml.
 To install runtime dependencies:
+  - On Raspberry Pi OS
+    - `sudo apt install python3-can`
   - Using pip:
     - Runtime only: `pip install .`
     - Development (adds Black): `pip install -e .[dev]`
-- Add the following lines to your Raspberry Pi boot config:
+- Add the following lines to your Raspberry Pi boot config (`/boot/firmware/config.txt`), then reboot.
   ```
   dtparam=spi=on
   dtoverlay=mcp2515-can0,oscillator=12000000,interrupt=25,spimaxfrequency=1000000